South Korea to send 50,000 tons of rice to North Korea

-SEOUL, South Korea (AP) — South Korea said Wednesday it plans to send 50,000 tons of rice to North Korea through the World Food Program, in its second aid package announced over the past month as it seeks to help with North Korean food shortages and improve bilateral relations.
+SEOUL, South Korea (AP) — South Korea said Wednesday it plans to send 50,000 tons of rice to North Korea through the World Food Program, in its second aid package announced in past weeks as it seeks to help with North Korean food shortages and improve bilateral relations.

 South Korean Unification Minister Kim Yeon-chul, Seoul’s point man for North Korea, said his government will work with the U.N. agency to ensure that the food reaches North Korean people without delay.
 South Korea last week sent $8 million to the World Food Program and the United Nations Children’s Fund for programs providing medical and nutritional aid for North Korean children and pregnant women.